BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/feemarket.md

 is an additional gas price that can be added to the `baseFee` in order to incentivize transaction prioritization.
 The higher the tip, the more likely the transaction is included in the block.

-Until the Cosmos SDK version v0.46, however, there is no notion of transaction prioritization.
+Until the Butane SDK version v0.46, however, there is no notion of transaction prioritization.
-Thus, the tip for an EIP-1559 transaction on Evmos should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
+Thus, the tip for an EIP-1559 transaction on Butane should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
-Have a look at the [mempool](https://docs.evmos.org/validate/setup-and-configuration/mempool) docs to read more about how to leverage transaction prioritization.
+Have a look at the  docs
+to read more about how to leverage transaction prioritization.

 ### Effective Gas price